-The Reflection room is an opportunity for students to reflect on the choices they have made.
-Students will complete tailored restorative sessions specific to the behaviours they exhibited to explain the reasons why their choices have not helped other students achieve things they never thought they could or linked to our values of 'Be Kind, Work Hard, Take Responsibility'.
-English, maths and science work will also be provided whilst in this room.
+Any reasonable adjustments that are put in place for students will be applied in the Reflection Room.

 We also work with students who are placed in our Reflection room to 'unpick' the choices they made and help them to make better choices the next time they are placed in that situation so they understand the impact their choices and actions had on themselves and others.
-The time students spend in the Reflection room is determined by the actions and choices they make.